Tajiks: Language

-The language of the Tajiks is an eastern dialect of Persian, called Dari (derived from Darbārī, "[of/from the] royal courts", in the sense of "courtly language"), or also Parsi-e Darbari.
-In Tajikistan, where Cyrillic script is used, it is called the Tajiki language.
-In Afghanistan, unlike in Tajikistan, Tajiks continue to use the Perso-Arabic script, as well as in Iran.
+The language of the Tajiks is an eastern dialect of Persian, called Dari (derived from Darbārī, '[of/from the] royal courts', in the sense of 'courtly language'), or also Parsi-e Darbari.
+In Tajikistan, where the Cyrillic script is used, it is called the Tajiki language.
+In Afghanistan, unlike in Tajikistan, Tajiks continue to use the Perso-Arabic script, as is also the case in Iran.
 When the Soviet Union introduced the Latin script in 1928, and later the Cyrillic script, the Persian dialect of Tajikistan came to be disassociated from the Tajik language.
 Many Tajik authors have lamented this artificial separation of the Tajik language from its Iranian heritage.
 One Tajik poem relates: